 This is a one year, full-time course.
 All elements of the course must be completed satisfactorily.
 School placements are jointly assessed by staff within schools and university link tutors, through observation of teaching and scrutiny of other evidence.
 The Professional Studies module and the Core Subject Strength module are assessed through written assignments.

 - At least a 2.2 honours degree or equivalent, preferably in a subject that is relevant to the primary school curriculum

 - A minimum grade C in English language, mathematics and science subject at GCSE

 - You must be able to demonstrate evidence of successful experience in a primary classroom setting

 - Successful completion of the literacy and numeracy professional skills test

-- In addition to the above, successful applicants will be required to complete two weeks of school experience in a primary school before commencing the PGCE course
+- In addition to the above, successful applicants will be required to complete one week of school experience in a primary school before commencing the PGCE course.

 - EU and international students need IELTS 6.0 overall (no less than 5.5 in any band) or equivalent